CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

   ```
   make docker_up
   ```
-- To inspect the data inserted you can use the PostgreSQL shell:
+- To inspect the data inserted into the database you can use the PostgreSQL shell:
   ```
   make docker_open_pg_shell
   ```